KM WORKSHOPS LIMITED is a delivery-focused, design-led practice.

 “Looking back, the appreciation for design and architecture instilled in me from childhood means I am simply the natural result of my upbringing and early life.”

 After formal design training at Kingston University, Karl worked internationally, delivering projects across the globe with leading designers, international brands, and private clients.
-Now, working closely with a network of fellow creatives, technicians, skilled makers and artisan craftsmen, Karl creates teams that reflect both skill and passion.
+Now, working closely with a network of fellow creatives, technicians, skilled makers and artisan craftsmen, Karl delivers work that reflect both skill and passion.

 “My interest in how and why things are made really drives the work.
 The ‘how’ comes from my upbringing—an appreciation of hand skills, a fascination with technology, and a deep respect for design movements.
 The ‘why,’ I believe, has developed over time into something softer and more poetic.”